-Bookkeeper do you need one?
+Bookkeeping services – do you need them?
 How to hire a bookkeeper

-Do I need a bookkeeper and how do I find the right one?
+Do I need bookkeeping services and how do I find the right one?

 When you run your own business, you really need to become a jack of all trades.
 But in reality, we can’t excel in all areas of business.
-Hiring a bookkeeper is a great way to hand over the task of receipts, invoices and payroll, for example.
+Hiring someone to provide skilled bookkeeping services is a great way to hand over the task of receipts, invoices and payroll, for example.
 It will leave you time to focus on other parts of your business and it could improve your bottom line.

 How do you know when to hire a bookkeeper though and how do you choose the right bookkeeper?
 Here are our top tips.